Clyde (Dumfries and Galloway) Community Fund

 Grant requests to support a wide range of costs and activities will be considered, such as equipment costs, running costs for local groups, staff or sessional worker costs, consultations, and maintenance or refurbishment of community facilities.

 Each community makes its own recommendations about how its share of the fund will be distributed.
-Applications should be able to demonstrate a clear benefit to at least one of the twelve fund areas.
+Applications should demonstrate a clear benefit to at least one of the twelve fund areas.
 The panel will discuss how best to support applications benefitting more than one area within the fund.
 To facilitate this, please provide estimates of your project’s beneficiaries in each area, if applicable.

 Who can apply?

 Groups and organisations working to benefit people in any of the twelve communities can apply.
 Your group/organisation must meet our standard eligibility criteria.
-You don’t need to be registered charity to apply.
+You don’t need to be a registered charity to apply.

 Applications from groups/organisations located out of the fund area will be considered on a case-by-case basis and must demonstrate clear benefits for residents within the fund area and provide evidence of consultation with community councils.